 Have you ever wondered what “555” means?

-And why Thai people use “555” in comments or in any online conversations like text, LINE, Facebook, and many more anywhere informal Thai is written?
-Is it an abbreviation or acronyms of “internet slang” in Thai language?
+And why Thai people use “555” in comments or in any online conversations like text, LINE, Facebook, or other places informal Thai is written?
+Is it an abbreviation or acronym of Thai internet slang?

-This is actually a useful thing to know if you have talked to Thai people via emails, chatting programs or social networking websites, you might have seen “555” or “555555+” characters, but you didn’t know what it all meant or never knew why we used it, maybe until you learned the numbers in Thai.
+This is actually a useful thing to know.
+If you have talked to Thai people via emails, chatting programs or social networking websites, you might have seen “555” or “555555+” characters, but not known what it all meant or why we used it, maybe until you learned the numbers in Thai.

 – Numbers: “555” => /hâa hâa hâa/ (ห้า ห้า ห้า)

-As in Thai language, we have so many alphabets, vowels and tones.
-To form a single word, we need to take time to combine (and type) the consonant+vowel+tone which no wonder that Thai keyboard has so many letters flying around.
-That’s probably one of the reason we prefer to use “555” rather than to type a full word.
-(If you were to write “LOL” by using regular Thai script, it would be “ฮ่าฮ่าฮ่า”).
-It’s way easier pressing a creative “word” choice like “555” keypad while laughing and hit the enter.
+In the Thai language, we have so many letters, vowels and tones.
+To form a single word, we need to take the time to combine (and type) the consonant+vowel+tone, so it’s no wonder the Thai keyboard has so many letters flying around!
+That’s probably why we prefer to use “555” rather than typing something out in full (if you were to write “LOL” using regular Thai script, it would be “ฮ่าฮ่าฮ่า”).
+It’s much easier to quickly press a creative “word” choice like “555” on the keypad, continue laughing, and hit Enter.

-Tips: There’re many onomatopoeia for the sound of laughing in Thai and other ways of “spelling” laughter include “ อิอิ”, “ ฮิฮิ”, “ ฮา ฮ า “, “ เห อ เห อ” and so forth.
-And if you ever chatted with Thai women, you might have seen some strange words like “อิอิ”, “หุหุ”, “งุงิ” or “คริ คริ” which mean chuckling.
+Note: There are many onomatopoeia for the sound of laughing in Thai.
+Other ways of spelling out laughter include: “ อิอิ”, “ ฮิฮิ”, “ ฮา ฮา”, “ เห อ เห อ” and so forth.
+And if you’ve ever chatted with Thai women, you might have seen some strange words like “อิอิ”, “หุหุ”, “งุงิ” or “คริ คริ”, which are more onomatopoetic forms of chuckling.

 That’s all for today’s lesson, guys.
-We hope it helps you to understand Thai people better and benefit in somehow.
-Open your mind then take some time to learn Thai, we’re sure it will help your travel or stay here more enjoyable as you will understand Thai’s culture.
-Overall the quality of your life in Thailand will be significantly increased if you can read and speak Thai which put a huge range of information and entertainment options at your disposal.
+We hope it helps you to understand Thai people better and benefit somehow.
+Open your mind and take some time to learn Thai; we’re sure it will help make your stay here more enjoyable as you will better understand Thai culture.
+Overall the quality of your life in Thailand will be significantly increased if you can read and speak Thai, which in turn will put a huge range of information and entertainment options at your disposal.